Evensgn/hyperbo/README.md

 This repo is built based on the codebase of [HyperBO](https://github.com/google-research/hyperbo).
 We made several modifications to some original files to expand its utility and added new files under the `hyperbo/experiments` folder.

 ## Usage of HyperBO+

-- Synthetic data generation: see `python3 hyperbo/experiments/synthetic_data_generation.py`.
-This script generates synthetic data for the experiments of HyperBO+.
+- Synthetic Super-dataset generation: see `hyperbo/experiments/synthetic_data_generation.py`.
+This script generates the Synthetic Super-dataset for the experiments of HyperBO+.
 Parameters of data-generation including the save path of the generated file are configured in the script.
-- Run HyperBO+ experiments: see `python3 hyperbo/experiments/run_hyperbo_plus.py`.
+- Run HyperBO+ experiments: see `hyperbo/experiments/test_hyperbo_plus_split_scheduler.py`.
 This script runs the experiments of HyperBO+.
 Hyper-parameters of the experiments are configured in the script.
-Set the `synthetic_data_path` to the path of the generated synthetic data file.
+This file calls `hyperbo/experiments/test_hyperbo_plus_split_worker.py` using multiprocessing to run the experiments in parallel.
+- Worker functions of HyperBO+ experiments: see `hyperbo/experiments/test_hyperbo_plus_split_worker.py`.
+This file contains the worker functions of the experiments of HyperBO+.
+The worker functions are called by `hyperbo/experiments/test_hyperbo_plus_split_scheduler.py` using multiprocessing.
+- Plotting functions of BO performance curves: see `hyperbo/experiments/plot.py`.
+- Test the asymptotic behavior of fitting a single GP: see `hyperbo/experiments/test_asymptotics.py`.
+- Test the asymptotic behavior of the two-step pre-training of HyperBO+ on the Synthetic Super-dataset: see `hyperbo/experiments/test_hyperbo_plus_split_asymptotic_scheduler.py` and `hyperbo/experiments/test_hyperbo_plus_split_asymptotic_aggregator.py`.
+- Visualize the NLL evaluations in Setup B per search space: see `hyperbo/experiments/test_hyperbo_plus_split_check_per_dataset.py`.
+- Dataset loaders for the Synthetic Super-dataset and HPO-B Super-dataset: see `hyperbo/bo_utils/data.py`.
+Define the file path to the HPO-B Super-dataset in this file.

 The remaining part of this README document is copied from the original repo except from slight modification to the installation instructions.